-Featuring amazing white sand beaches lined with coconut trees, a crystal clear ocean that’s warm to the touch, the 76 islands and atolls within the Tuamotu Archipelago are spread over an area of more than 700,000 sq. mi.
-(2 million km²).
+Featuring amazing pink sand beaches lined with swaying coconut palms, a crystal clear ocean that’s warm to the touch, the 76 islands and atolls within the Tuamotu Archipelago are spread over an area of more than 700,000 sq. mi.
+(2 million km²) in the South Pacific.
 It’s a land where the story of Robinson Crusoe could have actually taken place.

 Idyllic and pristine, the Takapoto atoll is a dream paradise.
 Discovered by French explorers Jacques Lemaire and Willem Schouten, Takapoto is a closed island without a real pass allowing the lagoon and ocean to meet.
 This is the reason why the atoll has remained so untouched.
 It is also the home of the famous black pearl (from the oyster Pinctada margaritifera), the main resource on the island.
 Visitors will enjoy seeing the numerous fish parks made out of coral stones.

 The coral ring of Anaa is still easily recognized by Polynesian sailors thanks to the bright emerald color of its lagoon.
 The atoll doesn’t have a pass and shelters spectacular feo, huge 10-foot high coral blocks emerging from the lagoon.

 Located at the northwest end of the Tuamotu Archipelago, Mataiva is a surprisingly small atoll.
 It is the only lagoon of French Polynesia to feature 70 interior pools approximately 26 feet deep with nine channels.
 This is where the name “the island of nine eyes” originates.
 A real-life tropical aquarium, snorkelers and other visitors will marvel at the beautiful fish-filled lagoon.